 Our attorneys have extensive experience litigating a wide range of employment disputes, including:

 Our employment litigation attorneys represent clients before numerous state and federal courts, as well as administrative bodies.
 These include the trial and appellate courts, and administrative agencies such as the Equal Employment Opportunity Commission (EEOC), National Labor Relations Board (NLRB), Illinois Department of Human Rights (IDHR), and various municipal agencies.

 Full Service Employment Litigation Representation

-At Momkus LLC, we represent clients in all phases of the employment litigation process, including dispositive motions, trial and appeal as well as arbitration/mediation and other forms of alternative dispute resolution.
+At Momkus LLP, we represent clients in all phases of the employment litigation process, including dispositive motions, trial and appeal as well as arbitration/mediation and other forms of alternative dispute resolution.
 In addition, we counsel clients on how to avoid labor and employment disputes (or dispute escalations) in the first place.
 We draft, negotiate and review employment and separation agreements with an eye toward avoiding litigation.
 We also advise clients on development and implementation of effective workplace protocols and human resources policies to ensure that they are in full compliance with all local, state and federal laws and regulations.